Cortez Masto narrows in on Laxalt in Nevada Senate race

 On Thursday morning, The Associated Press declared Republican Stavros Anthony the winner in the lieutenant governor race, while Republican Andy Mathews was elected state controller.

 The state’s lone Republican congressman, Mark Amodei, easily won reelection in his mostly rural district in northern Nevada.
-The AP has not yet called winners in the state’s three other congressional district seats, currently held by Democrats.
+The state’s three Las Vegas-area Democratic members of the House were also reelected.

 Associated Press writer Scott Sonner in Las Vegas contributed to this report.